21 Women On What Their Grandmother Taught Them About Intentional Living

 She lived slowly, and simply.

-And my dad’s mother has a fire and an independence to her that inspires creativity.
+And my dad’s mother had a fire and an independence to her that inspired creativity.
 She taught me to crochet, to bake crusty cinnamon rolls, and to equip myself with silliness in my daily life—even in the face of challenges.
 I am certain she’s the one who handed down the love of embarrassing puns to my father and me.